dell/dataiq-autodesk-shotgun-plugin/cn_shotgun/README.md

 # README #

 Shotgun Plugin for DataIQ
-Copyright (C) 2020 Dell Technologies - all rights reserved A plugin license is required for each DataIQ Server
+Copyright (C) 2020 Dell Inc or its subsidiaries - all rights reserved A plugin license is required for each DataIQ Server

 ### Summary ###